DannyArends/CTLmapping/doc/joss/2016/paper.md

 players in the genetic / protein network underlying classical phenotypes using CTL and QTL information; as discovered without prior information in GeneNetwork BXD mouse datasets (again from GN207).
-Here we visualise significantly changed correlation between genes in different studies as edges between the genes (nodes) with links showing the location (Chr:Position) at which correlation was lost.
+Here we visualize significantly changed correlation between genes in different studies as edges between the genes (nodes) with links showing the location (Chr:Position) at which correlation was lost.